zizibee/pottery_studio_organizer/README.md

 interested in creating an application that could make this process easier and could be of use to individual artists and studios too.

+## User Stories
+- As a user, I want to be able to add, or remove, a project to a list of other in-progress pieces.
+- As a user, I want to be able to see a status report for a project in my collection.
+- As a user, I want to be able to receive a report of which projects in my collection can be fired together based on their clay type and status.
+- As a user, I want to be able to update the status of a project and move a finished project to a collection of completed pieces.
+- As a user, I want to be able to view my lists of in-progress and completed projects.